-Join Judy Steiner-Williams for an in-depth discussion in this video Informational reports, part of Writing Business Reports.
+Join Judy Steiner-Williams for an in-depth discussion in this video Informational reports, part of Writing a Business Report.

 - Even though all reports present information,…simply put, the purpose of Informational Reports…is to provide information…in an organized, objective way,…without analysis or recommendations;…in other words, to report the facts.…The writer is then expected…to summarize that information.…The information provided may stand alone,…or it may be used as the basis for making a decision.…Therefore, the information included…should be specific, complete, and relevant.…